 - You spend most of your time talking about long-term strategic plans and outsource all discussion of tactical details to your product owners, project managers, or dev teams.

-- You spend most of your time talking coding specifics with your engineering department and leave the strategic thinking to your executive staff.
+- You spend most of your time talking about coding specifics with your engineering department and leave the strategic thinking to your executive staff.

 - You rarely venture out to speak with users and prefer instead to learn about their demands and preferences from talking to your sales reps.